-The Companion Animals Act requires a council to accept into the pound any cat or dog which is delivered to the pound or other authorised person of the council (such as a ranger.
+The Companion Animals Act requires a council to accept into the pound any cat or dog which is delivered to the pound or other authorised person of the council, such as a ranger.

 What do I do with a stray/roaming or seized dog/cat?

 A person who does not comply with this is guilty of an offence and may be liable for a penalty of up to $3,300.

-Outside Animal Care Facility hours:
+Outside of the Animal Care Facility hours

-However if the cat or dog is severely injured or unwell the animal is required to be treated by the receiving vet (as per POCTA obligations) until the animal is stabilized and well enough for transfer to Glenfield Vets, or the Animal Care Facility as appropriate.
+- If the cat or dog is severely injured or unwell the animal is required to be treated by the receiving vet (as per POCTA obligations) until the animal is stabilised and well enough for transfer to Glenfield Vets, or the Animal Care Facility as appropriate.

-Monday to Friday 8.30am – 7.00pm
+Monday to Friday 8:30am to 4:30pm.

 Barking is one way dogs communicate, but persistent barking can disturb neighbours and cause annoyance.